Phantomical/BackgroundThrust/CONTRIBUTING.md

 In order to build the mod you will need:
 - the `dotnet` CLI

-Next, you will want to create a `KSPPluginLoader.props.user` file in the repository root, like this one:
+Next, you will want to create a `BackgroundThrust.props.user` file in the repository root, like this one:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>